 There are three main types of RESP plans offered by RESP companies:

 Individual RESP: An individual RESP plan is opened for just one child.
 Anyone can choose to open an individual RESP for a child even if they are not the parent.

 Family RESP: This RESP account can include multiple children as beneficiaries.
-If you have more than one kid, a family RESP can allow flexibility in how you share the funds between them.
+If you have more than one kid, a family RESP can allow flexibility in sharing the funds between them.
 Each beneficiary can still get up to the maximum of $7,200 in government grant money.

 Group RESP: This plan is offered by some RESP companies that pool together contributions from unrelated individuals and payout funds on a maturity date that is based on your child’s age.

 We recommend staying away from Group RESPs.